-DoE HPPTCL HPPCL HPSEBL HIMURJA HPSLDC The existing resources are staffs are hired on need Gap analysis based, overburdened with and contract basis, and comprehensive Strategic additional charges and also lacks skill on biodiversity. environmental and social planned resources are not A comprehensive analysis is being envisaged allocated for training and Environment Social system during the project to strengthening the system Procedures Document is recommend recommended during the environmental, social and DoE lacks an all-inclusive project period climate change-based environmental monitoring sustainability and management system, benchmarking protocols on the lines of global best for existing, pipeline and industries practices. new projects.
-Strengthening of evidence based IT enabled dash board for an integrated A roadmap to develop a state level reporting and comprehensive strategic monitoring system at DOE policy document for basin to bring integration of wide environmental environmental sustainability protocols in management milestones of the Power Sector. the projects/activities of all utilities on environmental Capacity strengthening to risks and their train staff on management and benchmarking protocols mitigation actions thereof and regular sustainability is recommended . monitoring l &S management systems are ( eligible for PforR financing.
-Program activities that involve e the significant conversion o r degradation of critical natur al nabilitats of critical physical cultural neritage are not SOCIAL ASSESSMENT: Not applicable Not applicable Not applicable Not applicable Not applicable Not applicable ENVIRONMENTAL ASSESSMENT: None of the Program activities are in geographical locations, which involve critical natural habitats or critical physical cultural heritage areas.
+DoE HPPTCL HPPCL HPSEBL HIMURJA HPSLDC The existing resources are staffs are hired on need Gap analysis based, overburdened with and contract basis, and comprehensive Strategic additional charges and also lacks skill on biodiversity. environmental and social planned resources are not A comprehensive analysis is being envisaged allocated for training and Environment Social system during the project to strengthening the system Procedures Document is recommend recommended during the environmental, social and DoE lacks an all-inclusive project period climate change-based environmental monitoring sustainability and management system, benchmarking protocols on the lines of global best for existing, pipeline and industries practices.
+Strengthening of evidence new projects pased IT enabled dash new projects board for an integrated A roadmap to develop a state level reporting and comprehensive strategic monitoring system at DOE policy document for basin to bring integration of wide environmental environmental sustainability protocols in management milestones of the Power Sector. the projects/activities of all utilities on environmental Capacity strengthening to isks and their train staff on management and benchmarking protocols mitigation actions thereof and regular sustainability s recommended . monitoring Core Principle #2: Program I eligible for PforR financing.

+engine for Fiert microsing.
+SOCIAL ASSESSMENT: Not applicable Not applicable Not applicable Not applicable Not applicable Not applicable ENVIRONMENTAL ASSESSMENT: None of the Program activities are in geographical locations, which involve critical natural habitats or critical physical cultural heritage areas.
 There will be no conversion or degradation of critical natural habitats.
-The agency pays explicit There is no policy Not applicable attention on framework available to I
+The agency pays explicit There is no policy Not applicable attention on framework available to